Spooky-Scary-Skeleton/bear-robotics/README.md

 ## Misc
 Although I read that there'll be bonus points for using Typescript, unfortunately, I have no experience with Typescript yet.

-Thus, I proceeded with vanilla js to show my best performance which would be better than cramming Typescript with Udemy course in one or two days and showing off a 'half-baked' code.
+Thus, I proceeded with vanilla js to show my best performance which would be better than cramming Typescript with Udemy course in one or two days and showing off a 'half-baked' code.◊